Puli vs Puggle: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Puli and Puggle based on their distinct physical builds and metabolic profiles.
 Puli at Medium (25-35 lbs) needs caloric intake calibrated to their high activity level, while Puggle at 15-30 lbs (typically 18-25 lbs) requires nutrition matched to their moderate (30-45 min daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Puli's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Puggle may benefit from diets supporting Respiratory Issues.
+Puli's predisposition to joint and skeletal issues may require specialized dietary formulations, while Puggle may benefit from diets supporting Respiratory Issues.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements